Plot of the cropmark features within the walled area of Durobrivae and the south western suburbs.

 The legal status of the town we know to be that of vicus, the lowest level of government (a mortarium made in the suburban potteries bears the legend CUNOARDA [FECIT] VICO DUROBRI[VIS] – ‘Cunoarda (made this) at the Vicus of Durobrivae’).
 This vicus status may have dictated that the town had by this time a mansio built within it, which would have provided accommodation for government officials and couriers travelling along Ermine Street.
 If the plan of Durobrivae is examined closely, one large building is shown lying just to the south of Ermine street and at a slight angle to it.
 The building measures some 22x36 metres and contains blocks of rooms on all of its four sides.
 This could be interpreted as a mansio as it matches the architecture of buildings in other towns which have been interpreted in this way.

 Another large and unified structure lies to the north of this possible mansio building and appears to be aligned directly onto the west side of Ermine Street.
 It occupies a large part of a single insula with what could be a temple complex on its western side.
 Without excavation the exact function of this large building is difficult to determine but it is possible that it was a forum for the town during a later stage of its growth and legal elevation.
-Admittedly, the air photographic interpretation does not exactly match the regular forum plans found in other towns, but its position within Durobrivae is central, with roads surrounding it on two sides, and some irregularities might be expected when fitting a forum into such an unplanned and spontaneously expanded town.
+The air photographic interpretation does not exactly match the regular forum plans found in other towns, but its position within Durobrivae is central, with roads surrounding it on two sides, and some irregularities might be expected when fitting a forum into such an unplanned and spontaneously expanded town.
 If this building does eventually prove to be a forum, then it would fit with the suggestion that the town may eventually have become a civitas capital.

 In addition to the two major buildings and the temple complex can be added one more enigmatic structure within the town.
 This large, circular feature in the southern part of the town is some 75 metres across and has within it an inner circle and a sub-rectangular feature.
 Artis showed on his 1828 plan of Durobrivae that the area covered by this feature was then partly mounded.
 This has now been almost flattened by modern ploughing although the feature still stands to a height of 1.2m.
 One possible explanation for this feature is that it related to the series of very large circles to the south of the walled area of the town and shown on air photographs, probably Neolithic henge-type monuments.